nikitakot/nestjs-boilerplate/article/article-devto.md

 }
 ```

 Here we define where our token should be taken from and how to validate it.
-We will be passing JWT secret via environment variable so you will be launching
-the app with `JWT_SECRET=your_secret_here npm run start`.
+We will be passing the JWT secret via environment variable so you will be launching the app with `JWT_SECRET=your_secret_here npm run start`.

 To be able to parse cookies we need to define global `cookie-parser` middleware.